Incidents and Injuries: Improving Workplace Safety Nov 1st

 The workplace is a changing environment where risks and hazards can present themselves at a moment’s notice, which is why regular maintenance of equipment and an ongoing inspection program is so vital.

 Creating a set of health and safety guidelines and procedures is critical to keeping everyone in the workplace as protected as possible.
-Regular inspections to check whether these procedures are sound enough is also key to keeping the accident rate as low as possible.
+Regular inspections to check whether these procedures are sound enough are also key to keeping the accident rate as low as possible.

 Ongoing training

+Even if you have an established health and safety program in place there is always room for improvement and adjustment to reflect any change in working practices.
 The aim should be to continue educating and updating everyone in the workforce on how to practice good safety and create an ongoing training program where employees get the chance to fill in any gaps in their safety knowledge and awareness.
+There should be regular updates on policies and retraining when new equipment is brought in.
+Additionally, all staff should be trained on the proper use of safety tools that are a safety critical component in fields with slip hazards, dangerous chemicals, and other common issues.

-If you can cover all those major angles you will put your business in a good position to maintain a good safety record and improve your health and safety profile through ongoing training and increased awareness of the dangers workers can face.
+If you can cover all these major angles you will put your business in a position to maintain a good safety record and improve your health and safety profile through ongoing training and increased awareness of the dangers workers can face.
 If you have any more questions you might want to have a look at these online safety training webinars by ICW Group.
 They have on-demand videos that answer more specific questions regarding health and safety in the workplace.